-Most recently, Mr. Hayes oversaw consumer protection for more than two million Americans with Medicare as the senior vice president for health quality at Universal American Corp.
-Mr. Hayes has practiced law with firms in New York and Maine, including Sullivan & Cromwell and O’Melveny & Myers.
+More recently, Mr. Hayes served as President of the Medicare Rights Center, a non-profit organization supporting consumer interests in national and state debates over issues of healthcare and aging.
+He also oversaw consumer protection for more than two million Americans with Medicare as the Senior Vice President for Health Quality at Universal American Corp.
+Mr. Hayes has also practiced law with firms in New York and Maine, including Sullivan & Cromwell and O’Melveny & Myers.

 Mr. Hayes has an unwavering commitment to social justice and issues of equity.
-Mr. Hayes is a staunch advocate for healthcare, behavioral health care, housing, food and income support.
-He is a MacArthur Foundation fellow and has been awarded honorary degrees by 11 colleges and universities.
+He is a MacArthur Foundation Fellow and has been awarded honorary degrees by 11 colleges and universities.
 Mr. Hayes is a graduate of Georgetown University and the New York University School of Law.

 Dorothy Farley is a licensed clinical social worker (LCSW-R) who received her master’s degree in social work from the Hunter College School of Social Work.

 While she assumed the position of Vice President of Social Services in 1999, she began her career at CHN managing a teen program and would later become a center Social Worker.
 She has extensive experience in coordinated care delivery and social services.